luttje/videobrew/README.md

 3. Run `videobrew preview` in the directory of the created `index.html`.
 A preview of the video can be viewed in your preferred browser @ [`http://localhost:8080`](http://localhost:8080).

-4. You can render the video directly from the preview page or run `videobrew render out/` to render the video to the specified path.
+4. You can render the video by running `videobrew render . out/` to render the video to the specified path.

 ### Svelte